 They’re Not Cheap Sadly

 Value-wise, the Rolex Red Submariner had its big jump about 5-6 years ago above the $10K mark (yes, this is also why I had no choice but to buy this).
-Since then, things have slowed, but $12-14K seems to be the going rate for a really nice example.
+Today, everything over $18K seems to be the going rate for a really nice example.
 When looking, it’s so important to be diligent.
 The bezel, the dial, etc all need to be in line.
 Bezel inserts – these darn things are now 4-figure purchases if a later thin font service insert happens to be on the watch.
 As always with Rolex, you have to be careful.
 Tropical dials and “pumpkin” colored lume does truly exist, but I simply don’t trust the bulk of it unless it has some sort of provenance (I’m looking at you Hong Kong – the land of the oven).